frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/medical_code.md

 ## 2. Features

-In the Patient Encounter, practitioner can easily search and select appropriate ones from preconfigured Medical Codes to enable codification based on each of the services your facility offers.
+In the Patient Encounter, a practitioner can easily search and select appropriate ones from preconfigured Medical Codes to enable codification based on each of the services your facility offers.
 In many regions this is mandatory for processing Patient Insurance eligibility, claim processing and billing.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/encounter_4.png">